 Place the 2x4-inch board on the horse.
-Measure and mark off 2 sections that are 3 feet long and 2 sections that are 2 feet long.
+Measure and mark off two sections that are 3 feet long and two sections that are 2 feet long.
 Cut along the lines.
 These pieces will be for the seat support, back and legs.

-If you do not have experienced or the materials to cut wood, you can have the wood cut to order where you purchased it.
+If you do not have experience or the materials to cut wood, you can have the wood cut to order where you purchased it.